-The National Science Foundation (NSF) hosted their annual grant conference in a virtual format for 2020.
+The National Science Foundation (NSF) hosted their annual grant conference in a virtual bi-annual event virtual in November 2020 and June 2021.
 We encourage you to review the below selected recordings to assist in your proposal efforts to NSF.
 Additional webinar recordings can be found on the NSF Resource Center.

 View the NSF Proposal Preparation webinar